Concerns over Chinese involvement in 5G wireless networks: Sweden

 In Sweden, the Post and Telecom Authority (PTS) decided in October 2020 that Huawei and ZTE were not allowed to deliver parts for the 5G net in Sweden.
 In case that parts of them have already been installed, they have to be removed until January 2025.
 PTS was advised by the Swedish military and security services that China was "one of the biggest threats against Sweden."

 In June 2021, a Swedish court upheld the ban on Huawei from selling its products in Sweden.

 Taiwan

-Taiwan has issued guidelines banning the use of Mainland Chinese telecommunications equipment for all its government departments, organizations, and government-controlled companies.
+Taiwan has issued guidelines banning the use of mainland Chinese telecommunications equipment for all its government departments, organizations, and government-controlled companies.

 Turkey

 Turkey has so far allowed its telecoms to sign up with Huawei.
 In March 2022, the Turkish embassy in China posted on Weibo, that Türk Telekom had signed a MOA with Huawei to develop the Turkish 5G network.
-Turkey's Deputy Minister of Transport and Infrastructure, Ömer Fatih Sayan, was present at the signing ceremony in Barcelona and said, “Over the past 20 years, Huawei has made important contributions to Turkey’s infrastructure construction.
+Turkey's Deputy Minister of Transport and Infrastructure, Ömer Fatih Sayan, was present at the signing ceremony in Barcelona and said, "Over the past 20 years, Huawei has made important contributions to Turkey’s infrastructure construction.
 We hope these contributions will continue in domestic and local production".

+In May 2022, Turkcell and Ericsson announced the first 5G autonomous mobile robot demonstration in Turkey.
+According to Ericsson, the demonstration showcased 5G's ability to enable real-time, low-latency data transfer, which can improve safety in industrial operations.